High School

 Parent Participation

 All parents participate in facilitating the High School program.
 Some join Middle School parents in providing dinner on class nights, while others plan activities.
 At times, parents are also asked to drive students to events.
-Havurah High Parent Orientation is on October 19, 2022 at 6:30.
+Havurah High Parent Orientation will be on October 28.
+Details and RSVP coming soon.

 Tuition & Registration